 With the retail industry disrupted by the coronavirus pandemic, the pursuit of convenient shopping experiences impacted retailers to unveil new opportunities on the market.
 Considering the preferences and needs of current solvent tech-savvy generations, Millennials and Gen Z, companies have to cater to them and ensure immediacy and real-time interactivity.
 According to one survey, 70% of online shoppers who have visited virtual stores made at least one purchase.
 A connected virtual world of the metaverse for Millenials and Gen Z is a bridge to their sophisticated perceptions and demands which means brands have to leave the doors wide open to the connected world.
 According to McKinsey, the metaverse market is anticipated to generate up to $5 trillion by 2030.

-Let’s take a look at how virtual stores can bring value to your retail business.
+Let’s take a look at how VR shopping can bring value to your retail business.

 - Increasement in conversion rate